• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-I’m so excited to share this free printable editable movie report to compliment the 7 Step DIY Homeschool Planner and other learning forms I have here.
+I’m so excited to share this free printable editable movie report to compliment the free Homeschool Planner and 7 Step DIY Homeschool Planner and other learning forms I have here.

 Although I feel we need to teach our kids how to write a book report or two, some of the same learning concepts can be done assigning a movie report.